allendema/rewe_dl/README.md

 ## Config
 ### Getting the cookies
-Depending on store location some stores will have different prices.
+Depending on store location, some stores will have different prices.

 To not use the default store, go to [https://shop.rewe.de](https://shop.rewe.de)
 and select your pickup store.